 The St. Louis CITY SC men’s soccer team joined Major League Soccer as an expansion team in 2023.
 Founded in 2019, the soccer club plays its home matches at CITYPARK, which opened near St. Louis Union Station in 2023.
 Fans have embraced the new addition to St. Louis’s sports scene and regularly fill the 22,500-seat stadium – setting several MLS attendance records.

-CITYPARK’s 32-acre site includes the team headquarters, store, practice facility and CITY SC’s reserve team, CITY 2.
-It’s the largest urban professional sports campus in the United States.
-With a focus on promoting all that St. Louis has to offer, CITYPARK celebrates the city’s diverse neighborhoods and offers a curated selection of food from the area’s top restaurants during matches.
+CITYPARK’s 32-acre site is the largest urban professional sports campus in the United States.
+It includes the team headquarters, store, practice facility and CITY SC’s reserve team, CITY 2.
+With a focus on promoting all that St. Louis has to offer, CITYPARK celebrates the city’s diverse neighborhoods and offers a curated selection of food from the area’s top restaurants during soccer matches.

-Throughout the season, CITY SC holds special events including block parties and free events with games, giveaways and musical performances.
+Throughout the season, CITY SC holds special events, including block parties and free events featuring games, giveaways and musical performances.

 The Kansas City Current joined the National Women’s Soccer League as an expansion team in 2021.
 The team’s new stadium opened at the Richard L. Berkley Riverfront Park in downtown Kansas City in 2024.
 CPKC Stadium is the first stadium in the world built specifically for a women’s professional sports team.
 The 11,500-seat facility, along with a new innovative training complex, form the foundation for the team’s goal of setting a new standard for the future of women’s sports.

-The stadium proudly represents its hometown and features regional cuisine.
-Soccer fans can sample barbecue, beer and wine from local restaurants, breweries and wineries during home games.
+The stadium proudly represents its hometown and highlights regional cuisine.
+During home games, soccer fans can sample barbecue, beer and wine from local restaurants, breweries and wineries.

 Focused on making a positive impact on the community, the team has contributed over $800,000 to nonprofit organizations since 2020.
 More than 1,000 young soccer players have participated in the KC Current YMCA Youth Soccer Program.